 The evening ...

 At a distance of 34 km from Champaner and 78 km from Vadodara, Hathni Mata Waterfall is a beautiful waterfall situated near Shivrajpur in Gujarat.
-It is one of the scenic waterfalls near Vadodara.
+It is one of the scenic waterfalls in Gujarat, and among the best places to visit near Vadodara.

-Although Hathni Mata waterfall is popular among youngsters and local communities, due to location and seasonal rush, it is one of many unspoiled jewels of Jambughoda.
+Although Hathni Mata waterfall is popular among youngsters and local communities, due to its location and seasonal rush, it is one of many unspoiled jewels of Jambughoda, and among the must-visit places during Vadodara trip.
 The road leading to this site is good but very narrow.
 This place is crowded on weekends.
 This is a remote place so one needs to carry food and water.